Force Field Analysis

 - Strengths & weaknesses

 - Perceptions of negotiating parties

-Instructions to use the Force Field Analysis template
+Force Field Analysis template

-Simply list opposing forces opposite each other.
+In each row, simply list opposing forces opposite each other.

 Use the middle columns to rate the respective powers of the opposing forces.

 (Use any rating system you want.
 Perhaps a scale of 0 to 10.)

 Reduce or remove restraining forces